 At the top of the page, you will have additional filters for the email domain.
 Clicking on the email domain will give you a list of all the email domains that are available for your account.

 At the bottom of the page, you can also choose whether to sync future channels if your source is in auto-sync and archive.
 New channels that are added to Slack will automatically be added to Onna.

 Once you've made your selection you can click Done.
 The Slack Enterprise account will be listed in your Sources.

 Files will be visible on the user dashboard.
 If you mapped them to a single user, head to that user's account.
 Results will begin populating as soon as the connection is made.

-Channels and conversations are html files.
-A file is created for every 24hrs and is saved in UTC.
+Channels and conversations are HTML files.
+A file is created every 24hrs and is saved in UTC.
 The standard title for chat files will be:

-Type of chat [e.g. channel, personal message], name of channel or person [e.g. general, random], participant(s) and date [YYYYMMDD]
+Type of chat [e.g. channel, personal message], name of the channel or person [e.g. general, random], the participant(s), and date [YYYYMMDD]

 Attachments that are sent through chats are extracted and processed separately.